Are you feeling mentally sluggish after months of self-isolating? Are you seeking ways to feel inspired again?

 Exercise promotes something health practitioners call mindfulness.
 Mindfulness is a state of being completely focused on the task at hand.
 Also, entirely focusing on the connectivity into your body reinforces neuromuscular adaptations with your sport or exercise.
 Mindfulness also helps to clear the brain of residual thoughts, your daytime concerns, and worries.
 Think of mindfulness as a form of active meditation.

 4. Nervous System Stimulation

 Do you dread leg training day?
 Leg training has numerous benefits that go well beyond this article (blood sugar balance, healthy metabolism, sports performance, etc.).
-But did you also know leg training can boost mood?
+But did you also know leg Exercise to Revitalize Mood?
 A heavy leg training session is the quickest way to fire up the central nervous system.
 The nervous system is connected right into, you guessed it, the brain!!!
 When the nervous system is activated, you will also feel mentally activated for the day.
 Imagine, greater creativity and elevated mood in the hours following a leg workout.
 Leg workouts are best early in the day to reap all the benefits.

 5. Exercise Reinforces Healthy Dietary Structure

 This sounds like a trick, right?
 Most people don’t want to feel lethargic when they train and will automatically adjust their diet to feel more energized during exercise.
 A healthier diet means more home-cooked meals, lean proteins, steamed vegetables, nuts and seeds, berries, etc. Guess what all of these foods also provide?
 They are rich in the cofactors and amino acids necessary for healthy neurotransmitter levels.
 Eating the right foods to support your exercise will both directly and indirectly, reinforce a healthy mood and outlook.